AFEC 261 / EU Regulation

 03Highest-Disruption Routes

-Routes where Air France passengers are statistically most likely to experience eligible delays.
-Based on CAA reports and FlightStats data.
+Routes where Air France passengers commonly experience eligible disruptions.
+Based on general industry knowledge and regulatory information.

-CDG → LHR (Paris CDG–London Heathrow)14% delay rate, peak season
+CDG → LHR (Paris CDG–London Heathrow)Elevated disruption, peak season

-CDG → JFK (Paris CDG–New York JFK)8% delay rate, year-round
+CDG → JFK (Paris CDG–New York JFK)Moderate disruption, year-round

 04How We Handle Your Claim